george89analytis/Deploying-A-Website-Unix--420-321-VA--Fall-2025/INSTALL.md

 ## 10. Add the GitHub Actions Workflow
 Create the file:
--.github/workflows/deploy.yml
+- .github/workflows/deploy.yml
 This workflow connects to the VPS, pulls the latest code, copies the website into the container, and restarts it.

 ## 11. Automatic Deployment
 To deploy updates:
--git add .
+- git add .
--git commit -m "Update website"
+- git commit -m "Update website"
--git push origin main
+- git push origin main
 Any push to main automatically updates the live website.